The Sustainable Development Goals

-Contributing to the UN Sustainable Development Goals
+Sustainable Development Goals

-The 2030 Agenda for Sustainable Development, adopted by all UN Member States, sets out a shared vision for peace and prosperity for people and the planet.
-At its heart are the 17 Sustainable Development Goals (SDGs) – a global call to action for climate protection, environmental conservation, equality, and inclusive economic growth.
+The SDGs are a global call to action for climate protection, environmental conservation, equality, and inclusive economic growth.
 The private sector plays a crucial role in achieving these goals.
 That’s why we support businesses in implementing traceable, more sustainable supply chains, thereby contributing to the SDGs.

-How We Support the SDGs
+How we support the SDGs

 We promote agricultural practices that strengthen farmers’ economic stability.
 By protecting essential resources such as soils, water, and biodiversity, our certification helps maintain productive agricultural landscapes – an important foundation for long-term livelihoods.